thiagorossener/jekflix-template/README.md

 ## What is it?

-A template for Jekyll inspired by Netflix panel for who loves movies and series and would like to have a blog with this cool appearance ;)
+A template for Jekyll inspired by Netflix panel for who loves movies and series and would like to have a blog with this cool appearance.

 ![Jekflix Screenshot Image](https://res.cloudinary.com/dm7h7e8xj/image/upload/v1566390829/jekflix-screenshot-2_zfiog2.jpg)